Industry News

 Once the feedback has been incorporated, decision-makers can give their final approval directly in the platform.

-The approved files can then be passed on to the relevant teams for distribution, printing or publication.
-Each final version remains accessible and can be easily found in the project's history.
+Approved files can then be passed on to the relevant teams for distribution, printing or publication.
+Each final version remains accessible and can be easily found in the project history.

 7. Keep a complete history

-All project stages are recorded in the tool.
-This visibility makes it easier to track a project's life cycle and the different approvals.
+All project stages remain recorded in the tool.
+This visibility makes it easier to track a project's lifecycle and the different approvals.

-Teams can find old versions, comments and approvals.
-This history also helps with risk management, validation of prior learning and recognition of prior experience.
+Teams can retrieve old versions, comments and approvals.
+This history also helps with risk management, the validation of learning outcomes and experiential learning.

 Why does Smartevo make online proofing easier?